hvijaycse/Coremen/Readme.md

 This is a really great book and also one of the most recommended, I have tried earlier to learn from this got partial success but was not able to complete it fully, hence attempting this again.

-This time I am maintaining this repo, this is serve multiple purposes, some of them are.
+This time I am maintaining this repo, this serves multiple purposes, some of them are.

-- This serve are a record in which I can track my daily progress, my aim is to never miss reading the book on any day, but if that ever come I will record that too.
+- This serve as a record in which I can track my daily progress, my aim is to never miss reading the book on any day, but if that ever come I will record that too.
 - This will come useful in future for revision purposes.
 A small simple explanation with implementaton and images if suitable, I think this is will be enough.
 - This help me motivate to learn everyday.
 In the morning after I read the next concepts from the book, it takes me 15~20 minutes to udpate this repo and I like regularly updating my progress and see myself grow.
 This is my reward for learning daily.
-I learned this technique from the book **Atomic habit** and aimimng to get better 1% everyday with this.
+I learned this technique from the book **Atomic habit** and aiming to get better 1% everyday with this.
 - In case I get success, I will share this method/technique with other and utilize it more for myself.